bethanychn3/mochicrypt/README.md

 # mochicrypt
 Welcome!
-This is a basic project designed to create keys for a user wanting to store their information within this local repository without their information being publicly seen (except for in the file where the information is stored for viewing purposes :D )
+This is a basic project designed to store keys/access codes & "top secret information" from a user wanting to store their information within this local repository without their password & information being publicly seen (except for in the file where the information is stored for viewing purposes :D ) This project utilizes basic hacker attack prevention by hiding important information without really knowing what the user's information is besides their "secret".
+Their access code and other related info to achieve the selected piece of information is hidden even to the program storage.

 Functionalities